- Research Areas

 SSRIs are a popular class of antidepressants commonly used to treat a mothers’ mood disorder during pregnancy.
 They affect the brain’s level of serotonin, a chemical that plays a critical role in the regulation of mood and attention.
 EFs consist of a series of skills that help kids thrive in the classroom and workplace, including flexible, creative problem solving, the ability to focus and pay attention, and self-control.

 The researchers, led by postdoctoral fellow Dr. Sarah Hutchison, found that children’s performance depended on whether they were exposed to SSRIs before birth.
-Children with SSRI exposure had better EF skills, even when controlling for mother’s mood during pregnancy and when the child was 12 years old.
+Children with SSRI exposure had better EF skills, even when controlling for mother’s mood during pregnancy, when the child was 12 years old.
 Interestingly, better EFs were also observed in the same children at six years.
 At 12 years, though (unlike at six years), differences in SSRI exposure while in utero and differences in the child’s EFs did not vary with measures of the child’s mood (anxiety or depression) or verbal ability.

 “These are important early findings and further research is needed to examine whether ‘better’ cognitive skills in children with antidepressant exposure reflect a developmental advantage in some ways but also perhaps a risk in other ways, such as perhaps increased anxiety,” said senior author Dr. Tim Oberlander.
 “Our findings when the children were 3 and 6 years of age indicated increased anxiety, though the absence of this at 12 years might indicate that as EFs improve further children are able to use them to help calm themselves.”